‘Being down’ from time-to-time

 Harlequin is our ELK-Health programme for those of us who experience feelings of depression more often than we would like.
 This programme is supported by our online or face-to-face clinics.

-Our online programme for alleviating depression delivered via an app with games.
+ELK-Health’s online programme for lifting depression delivered via an app with games

 Depression online clinic